interop-remedies-cg/interop-remedies-cg.github.io/index.md

 ## Status

-We're just getting started; see the [proposed charter](charter.html).
+We're just getting started; see our [charter](charter.html).
 Come back soon for more.

 ## Who Should Participate